carloscdf/naughty-animals-sticker-api/README.md

 ## Naughty Animals Sticker API
-Get surprised by a naughty and cute animall sticker in a fast way.
+Get surprised by a naughty and cute animal sticker in a fast way.

 > Hey, it's not done yet!